 Contents

-How to make a Fanshop?
+How to Make a Fanschop Cocktail

 It’s a great option for an aperitif, where the alcohol content can be adjusted to taste.
 The proportions usually vary from 50% beer and 50% soda to 75% beer and 25% soda, as in this recipe, but it’s all a matter of preference.

-Preparation Time: 5 minutes
+Prep Time: 5 minutes

 Servings: 4 people